BirdsEyeAI/BirdsEyeAI/README.md

 <h1> 👋 Hi!
 Welcome to my project repo! </h1>

 <h2> Background </h2>
 I’m Jose, a Seattle based Software Engineer and Data Scientist specializing in Natural Language Processing and Large Language Models.
-I've built this repo to showcase some of my work using AI, with a goal to demonstrate how businesses can leverage cutting-edge technologies to address common business challenges and better connect with their audiences.
+I've built this repo to showcase some of my work using AI, with the goal of demonstrating innovative ways for businesses to leverage cutting-edge technologies to address common challenges and better connect with their audiences.

 <h2>:muscle: Skills & Specializations: </h2>
 <ul>Python</ul>